aleksha/data-analysis-tutorial/session-2/README.md

   * Significance
   * Are requirements optimal?
     - Fluctuations
-    - Look elswhere effect
+    - Look elsewhere effect
-    - When to use signal for background rejection optimisations?
+    - When to use signal for background rejection optimizations?

 ## Goodness-of-fit

 ### Nice pull plots

 For large number of events it's good to produce a pull-plots, deviation (in **sqrt(n)**for **n** events in bin) for each bin.
-This plot should not contain so-called wiggles ofintervalse of large deviation.
+This plot should not contain so-called wiggles of intervals of large deviation.
 An example of f function, which draw nice plots:

 ```python